ddemaree/dd11ty/src/content/blog/parcel-post.md

 [Parcel](parceljs.org) made it possible for me to have my cake and eat it too — to write code like I was building a totally local, static web page, but enjoy all the benefits of modern build tools.

-Parcel’s website describes it as “a compiler for all your code, regardless of the language or toolchain…  (it) takes all of your files and dependencies, transforms them, and merges them together into a smaller set of output files that can be used to run your code.”
+Parcel's website describes it as “a compiler for all your code, regardless of the language or toolchain…  (it) takes all of your files and dependencies, transforms them, and merges them together into a smaller set of output files that can be used to run your code.”
 All of which is true, but I think obscures the most important part: Parcel does all of this with little or no setup, configuration, or boilerplate code.

 This may seem remarkable in different ways depending on your experience with the modern JavaScript world.

-If you’re familiar with compiled languages or frameworks, or other bundler tools like Webpack, Parcel’s big pitch is that it can simplify your life.
+If you're familiar with compiled languages or frameworks, or other bundler tools like Webpack, Parcel's big pitch is that it can simplify your life.
 Whenever I use Webpack it usually takes me _dozens_ of minutes to write (or rather copy-paste) a configuration file and install packages to make my code run.
-Even for an experienced JS programmer who’s used to this pain, Parcel is a valuable time-saver.
+Even for an experienced JS programmer who's used to this pain, Parcel is a valuable time-saver.

-But what’s _really_ great about Parcel is that it’s a Webpack-like tool that can be used without prior knowledge of Webpack-like tools, that uses _your own code_ to configure itself.
+But what's _really_ great about Parcel is that it's a Webpack-like tool that can be used without prior knowledge of Webpack-like tools, that uses _your own code_ to configure itself.

 Take an HTML document like this: